IsoEnergy Identifies New Fault Zone at Hurricane as Utah Bulk Sample & Australian Acquisition Near Completion

 "We think Toro is an overlooked project for a whole host of different reasons, but that together the two companies can really drive that project forward."

-IsoEnergy also holds a 50/50 joint venture with Purepoint Uranium, a uranium exploration company, covering 98,000 hectares - roughly the size of a large Canadian province district - along the Larocque Trend in Saskatchewan's Athabasca Basin, with Purepoint acting as the operator of day-to-day exploration activity.
-In a joint venture, two companies pool land or resources and share both the costs and any future rewards.
-In the joint venture's first funded drill program, the Dorado project's Nova discovery returned laboratory assay results of 8.1% uranium trioxide over 0.4 metres of drill core, within a broader interval of 2.1 metres averaging 1.6% uranium trioxide - grades that are considered high relative to most uranium deposits globally.
+IsoEnergy also holds an equal partnership with Purepoint Uranium (TSX-V: PTU) covering a large land package along the Larocque Trend in Saskatchewan's Athabasca Basin, with Purepoint managing the day-to-day exploration work.
+In the partnership's first funded drill program, the Dorado project's Nova discovery returned uranium grades that are considered high relative to most deposits globally.
+Williams described the rationale for this type of arrangement in the Crux Investor interview: "They were financed, and they were given kind of like a bigger platform to go and work towards."
 These results represent early-stage exploration findings and do not yet constitute a formal resource estimate.

 Market Context & Company Position